 No!
 Quite the contrary.
 In fact, removing the bark once in a decade allows the tree to thrive for two hundred years or more.

 The bark is first harvested when the tree is 25-30 years old.
 This initial harvest is usually poor quality, and is not suitable for creating fabric.
 Subsequent harvests yield high quality cork, called “gentle cork”, and this is what is used in preparing cork fabric.

 Extraction of cork is performed by skilled workers called "extractors".
 They remove the bark carefully, using firm and precise moves with sharp axes to free the cork from the trunk.
 They exercise great care when removing the bark so that the underlying layers aren't damaged, or the tree will be harmed.
 The harvested portions are called planks.
-Here's more of an in-depth look at the harvesting process on the Queork Cork Design Blog.
+Here's more of an in-depth look at the harvesting process from the cork accessories brand Laflore Paris.

 Once the cork sheets are dried and taken to the factory, the process of creating cork fabric begins.
 Here are the sequence of steps;

 - First, the cork sheets are boiled in water.
 This breaks down the cellular structure and makes it easier to work with.

 - The cork is then dried.
 It is shaved into very thin transparent sheets that are as thin as tissue paper.

 - The thin layers are laminated with cotton/polyester blend fabric in the same colour.
 It's then glued to the cork.

 - A fabric protection spray is then applied to protect it from staining.